Home > HVAC > Your Guide to Ductless Mini Split Repair in Summerfield

 A variable-speed system is much more sophisticated.
 It can adjust its cooling output in tiny increments, often running for longer periods at a much lower speed to maintain a consistent temperature.
 This not only prevents those hot and cold spots but also does a better job of removing humidity.
 The efficiency gains are significant, with some homeowners saving up to 40% on energy costs.
 Over the system’s lifespan, that can add up to thousands of dollars back in your pocket.

-Smart AC Technology
+Is Smart AC Technology a Worthwhile Upgrade?

 No matter which type of system you choose, pairing it with smart technology gives you more control over your comfort and energy use.
 A smart thermostat allows you to program temperature schedules that match your family’s routine, so you aren’t wasting money cooling an empty house.
 You can also adjust the temperature from anywhere using your smartphone.